 “Great blog post ideas” subject lines that add value

-For example, if the prospect’s blog talks about dogs only, you can write something like Dog training: A guest post idea for your blog.
+For example, if the prospect’s blog talks about dogs only, you can write something like Dog Training: A guest post idea for your blog.
 Here are a couple of more examples for this category:

 1. Great content ideas for your blog